nordeim/Account-Bookkeeping/project_codebase_tests_files.md

 # File: tests/unit/utils/test_sequence_generator.py
 import pytest
-from unittest.mock import AsyncMock, MagicMock, patch from decimal import Decimal # Not directly used, but good to have context from other tests
+from unittest.mock import AsyncMock, MagicMock, patch from decimal import Decimal # Not directly used for SequenceGenerator, but often in related tests import logging # Added import for logging.Logger

 from app.utils.sequence_generator import SequenceGenerator from app.services.core_services import SequenceService # For mocking interface